Introduction

 Risk assessment and due diligence processes

-We provide professional services, primarily in the UK, both of which are considered to offer lower risks, but we continue to assess the threats of slavery and human trafficking occurring within our operations.
+We provide professional services, primarily in the UK and Ireland, all of which are considered to have lower risks, but we continue to assess the threats of slavery and human trafficking occurring within our operations.

 The vast majority of our people hold professional qualifications and are members of professional bodies, which impose additional strict standards of ethical conduct and oversight on their members.

-Our firm is subject to rigorous levels of external regulation and legislation.
+Our firm is subject to rigorous external regulation and legislation.
 All our people are engaged on written contracts which guarantee their pay and conditions.
-We provide counselling and mental health support through our Employee Assistance Programme (EAP), and we have trained Mental Health First Aiders (MHFAs) for our team, which provide a safe space to start confidential conversations about our employee’s mental health who can signpost to the most appropriate support.
+We provide counselling and mental health support through our Employee Assistance Programme (EAP) and have trained Mental Health First Aiders (MHFAs) across our teams, who provide a safe space to start confidential conversations about our peoples’ mental health and can signpost the most appropriate support.

 We continue to believe that the risk of modern slavery and human trafficking within our business remains extremely low.